loopbackio/loopback-next/docs/site/Relation-generator.md

 - `<sourceModel>` - Name of the model to create the relationship from.

 - `<destinationModel>` - Name of the model to create a relationship with.

+- `<sourceModelPrimaryKey>` - Name of the id property on the model to create the relationship from.

+- `<sourceModelPrimaryKeyType>` - Type of the id property on the source model.

+- `<destinationModelPrimaryKey>` - Name of the id property on the model to create a relationship with.

+- `<destinationModelPrimaryKeyType>` - Type of the id property on the destination model.

 - `<foreignKeyName>` - Property that references the primary key property of the destination model.